Executive Directive Regarding Advertising UED #10-36

 While faculty and staff, by nature of their employment, may use the University name, nickname and logo following the guidelines published at www.sfsu.edu/~logo/, the University explicitly reserves the right to limit its name, logo and seal in all collateral, including: merchandising, print collateral, advertising, and such electronic media as mobile applications and social media pages.
 This policy specifically addresses advertising.
 For guidelines and practices concerning other collateral, contact University Communications in the early stages of planning a collateral project.

-Note that student organizations are restricted in use of the University name, abbreviation or logo in their organization's name, logo, or other identifiers, as described in the LEAD Student Handbook, available online at http://www.sfsu.edu/~lead/conduct/handbook.htm
+Note that student organizations are restricted in use of the University name, abbreviation or logo in their organization's name, logo, or other identifiers, as described in the Student Organizations Conduct & Policies, available online at www.sfsu.edu/~sicc/conduct.html

 University affiliate organizations must follow the "Step Two" portion of this policy for any external advertisements purchased by the affiliate.